albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 ## Searching

-Pending...

-{% include custom/note.html details="Search depends on the array being sorted.
-Searching will not work well if the given array is not sorted and may produce unexpected results." %}
+{% include custom/note.html details="Binary search depends on the array being sorted.
+The binary search algorithm may not work if the given array is not sorted and may produce unexpected results." %}

+The `Arrays` class provides the [`binarySearch()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Arrays.html#binarySearch(int%5B%5D,int)) method that takes two parameters, the array to search in and a criterion (also referred to as _key_), and returns the index of the element if found.
+If the given criterion is not found, the method returns a negative number hinting where the criterion can be inserted while keeping the array sorted.

+As the method name indicates, the `binarySearch()` method uses the [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm), which has a performance of _log(n)_.

+Consider the following example.

 ```java
 package demo;